glennlopez/Archive.ProjectEuler/README.md

 =================
 This is where I store all my solutions for <b>projecteuler.net</b>.
 I use project euler as my benchmarking/proving ground for new languages I've "aquired".
+I try to use as little library/includes as possible while trying to keep my solution eligant and beutiful.
 ProjectEuler is also my excuse for doing recreational-math which allows me to work on my problemsolving skills while understanding/forcing-me-to-learn about math in a fun and engaging way.